Mexican · Salads & Sides

 Make ahead: Make the aioli up to 2 days in advance and refrigerate.
 Ferment moritas at least 1 month in advance; refrigerate afterward.

-Leftover Ideas: Egg whites leftover from the aioli: Whip into omelets, meringues, or add to scrambled eggs for extra protein.
+Surplus Ingredients: Egg whites leftover from the aioli: Whip into omelets, meringues, or add to scrambled eggs for extra protein.